-Vancouver Calgary Assisted Reproduction Lawyers handle disputed frozen sperm, egg and embryo cases across Western Canada.
+Vancouver Calgary Assisted Reproduction Dispute Lawyers handle disputed frozen sperm, egg, and embryo cases across Western Canada.
 Cases involving accidents involving the thawing and destruction of frozen human reproductive material have confirmed this material is “property”.
+What happens to sperm if one spouse dies?
+Two recent cases came to different results.

 Contracts are signed with the reproductive material storage facilities that often have some draconian terms.
-Our federal legislation requires the consent of the person “owning” the reproductive material, in the case of an egg or sperm and BOTH parties consent with respect to frozen embryos before the material can be used.
+Our federal legislation requires the consent of the person “owning” the reproductive material, in the case of an egg or sperm, and BOTH parties consent concerning frozen embryos before the material can be used.

-Our Vancouver Calgary Assisted Reproduction Lawyers have offices in Vancouver, Calgary, Kelowna, Surrey, Fort St John, and Richmond in BC and in downtown Calgary.
-Call us toll free at 1-877-602-9900.
+Our Vancouver Calgary Assisted Reproduction Dispute Lawyers have offices in Vancouver, Calgary, Kelowna, Surrey, Fort St John, and Richmond in BC, and Toronto.
+Call us toll-free at 1-877-602-9900.

 Vancouver Calgary Assisted Reproduction Lawyers know that when written consent isn’t obtained promptly, problems can arise when someone dies or becomes incapacitated before they can consent.